rlzh/cs754-p3/README.md

 # cs754-p3

-# CloudLab K8s Cluster Setup Instructions
+# CloudLab K8s Cluster/Hadoop Setup Instructions

 This process is intended for setting up experiments using the 'cs754-k8s' profile on CloudLab